Politically correct living, living for someone else’s sake robs you of seeing who you really are.

 5-ways-to-pinpoint-your-strengths so you can move towards the good life: success, health, happiness…

 This is not my article.
-You probably will like me more than you like MY articles… I am not very offended.
+You probably will like it more than you like MY articles… I am not very offended.

 First you want to get a journal and set aside just a few minutes to write in it every day.
 Best make it a small journal, so small that you can carry it in your pocket, so you can jot down a reminder when you catch something.
 By doing this, you’ll be able to capture the clues in your daily life that will point you toward your real strengths.
 And in the evening, expand on each, by going through the following checklist: